alexmotoc/salt-ds/.changeset/red-trainers-taste.md

 "@salt-ds/core": patch
 ---

-Adjusts the right-hand spacing of `<OverlayPanelContent>` to match the width of the close button in all densities.
+Adjust right-hand spacing of `OverlayPanelContent` to not overlap the gutter created by the close button.